 Do I need to have a consultation appointment?

-It is not required to set up a consultation; however, it is highly recommended.
-You will undoubtedly have questions prior to your procedure that are appropriately and accurately answered in person, often because an examination of you and a recent, appropriate x-ray details the proper procedure and costs.
+It is not required to set up a consultation; however, for procedures such as wisdom teeth, implants, multiple extractions, pathology, and more extensive procedures and those people with an extensive medical history, it is highly recommended.
+You will undoubtedly have questions prior to your procedure that are appropriately and accurately answered in person often because an examination of you and a recent, appropriate x-ray details the proper procedure and costs.
 Everyone is unique and therefore must be evaluated as such.
 At the consultation appointment, you will meet Dr. Hornaday, discuss your procedure, and review any questions you may have.
-During this time, our office will also collect your insurance information so that we may contact your insurance company and give you an accurate estimate of your out-of-pocket expense.
+During this time, our office will also collect your insurance information so that we may contact your insurance company and give you an estimate of your out-of-pocket expense.
 If you do not have insurance, you will know up front what you must cover prior to returning for your procedure.
 The consultation prevents any surprises or unanswered questions on the day of your procedure.

 Do I need a referral?